eirikba/ebakup/README.md

 Status
 ------

-(As of 2015-10-01)
+(As of 2016-02-03)

 The backup system makes backups successfully.
 I'm using it myself for that purpose (though that's not a very strong endorsement, given that the alternative is no backup at all).

-I may still make some more backwards-incompatible changes to the backup storage.
+I will most likely make some more backwards-incompatible changes to the backup storage.
 Since I am relying on this stuff now, I will have to make tools to upgrade (and verify correctness of upgrade) in that case.

 The main missing piece now is verification (make sure all data has